 Surrealism in Spain – Salvador Dali

-What better way to start to learn about fun, crazy, surreal Spanish artist, Salvador Dali than to read his two autobiographies, The Secret Life Of Salvador Dalí by Salvador Dalí and Diary of a Genius.
+What better way to learn about one of the zaniest and fun of Spain’s 4 most famous artists, surreal artist, Salvador Dali, than to read his two autobiographies, The Secret Life Of Salvador Dalí by Salvador Dalí and Diary of a Genius.
 He also wrote a homage to his wonderful dinner parties in the form of a cookbook, Les Dîners de Gala and many more books on his life and works.
 Luis Romero’s insightful book, Dalí, based on his personal relationship with the artist gives a good impression of Dalí’s sparkling personality.